 The GNA with Turkish support is continuing preparations to recapture the strategic coastal city of Sirte, seized by Haftar’s forces in January, and the Jufra region further south, the official added.

-Yasin Aktay, a deputy chairman of Turkey’s ruling Justice and Development Party (AKP), said direct intervention by Egypt would not be supported by Algeria, another of Libya’s neighbours, and would set Egypt against NATO member Turkey.
+Yasin Aktay, an advisor to Turkey’s ruling Justice and Development Party (AKP), said direct intervention by Egypt would not be supported by Algeria, another of Libya’s neighbours, and would set Egypt against NATO member Turkey.

 “Sisi does not have the power or guts to attempt this,” he said.
 The UAE and Saudi Arabia expressed support for Egypt after Sisi’s statement on June 20.